How to plan an Italy trip

 The local currency in Italy is the € Euro.

 You do not need to carry too much cash when you are there.
 Credit and debit cards VISA and Mastercard are widely accepted while American Express and Diners Club are not as popular.
-You may want to consider a foreign currency card like the Transferwise Mastercard where you can transfer Euros from your US dollar, Australian dollar or Canadian dollar accounts (plus many other currencies)
+You may want to consider a foreign currency card like the Wise Mastercard where you can convert Euros easily and cheaply from your US dollar, Australian dollar or Canadian dollar accounts (plus many other currencies)

 Be aware of foreign currency charges and ATM withdrawal fees applied to your account when you are abroad.
 You may want to review the cards you are taking with you prior to your trip.
 We recommend that you take two – one as a back up for emergencies.
 And inform your bank before you go.
 Sometimes they can be overzealous and place a block on your card if they see unusual activity.